 Why APK Safety Matters

-- The original Vanced project is discontinued, creating space for impersonators
+- The original Vanced project is discontinued, which leaves room for impersonators

-- High search demand incentivizes fake or misleading download pages
+- High search demand rewards fake or misleading download pages

-- Modified APKs can contain additional code that users may not be aware of
+- Modified APKs can contain code that users never see or agree to

 APK Safety Checklist